jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 contains templates and configuration files that are preset for command line programs.
 So try this schema first and improve later.

-**ToDo**: There is a bit to do to reorganise the *lukeghg* package so that it is a proper python package
-in Python Package Index (PyPi) installable simply by `pip install lukeghg`.

 ## 3. Update the lukeghg python package

 You need to update the *lukeghg* package from GitHub whenever you or someone else has made changes